How to Develop Leadership Skills While Studying in the United States

 Building a strong mentor-mentee relationship requires effort and commitment from both parties.
 Take the initiative to schedule regular meetings or virtual catch-ups with your mentor.
 Come prepared with specific questions or topics for discussion.
 Actively listen to their advice, seek feedback, and implement their suggestions into your personal and professional growth.

-Related Article: How to Use Technology to Enhance Your Study Experience in the United States
+Related Article: How to Prepare for Cultural Differences When Studying in the United States

 3. Learn from Their Experiences